Multi-Task Dynamic Pricing in Credit Market with Contextual Information: Introduction

 Extending dynamic pricing frameworks to accommodate multiple products is a natural progression, broadening the scope of potential applications.
 While several works delve into this direction, each of which has a different focus than ours. \cite{keskin2014dynamic} design a myopic policy that learns the demand of multiple products at the same time. \cite{javanmard2017perishability} considers a setting where there is a large number of products.
-Their primary objective is to devise an algorithm capable of adeptly adjusting to rapidly changing model parameters of different products, while our goal is to deal with constant model parameters from a large number of products which arrive in sequence.
+Their primary objective is to devise an algorithm capable of adeptly adjusting to rapidly changing model parameters of different products, while our goal is to deal with constant model parameters from a large number of products which arrive in sequence. \cite{den2024pricing} consider a setting with differentiated products with customers purchasing according to a locational choice model.
 Both \cite{bastani2022meta} and \cite{kveton2021meta} study the setting where there is a large number of related products, modeled via a Bayesian structure.
 In their setups, each product has a selling horizon of $T$ rounds.
 A new product does not arrive \textit{until} the complete selling horizon of the old product has passed.
 In contrast, in our setting, any of the $M$ securities might arrive randomly during any of the $T$ rounds.

 In addition, all the above mentioned works consider a linear relationship between context and price, which cannot be directly applicable to our setting.
 It is more commonly believed that yield is linear in market and security-specific contexts, while the relationship between yield and price is nonlinear and nontrivial, which is a key challenge to address.